dancemoment/learngit/readme.txt

-git a a version control system git is free software
+git a a distributed version control system git is a free software